 “Did you use the CEST tool to determine the subcontractor’s employment status?”

-While there’s nothing wrong with any of these things (except maybe the last one because the CEST tool is shit), your answers could be twisted around and used against you.
+While there’s nothing wrong with any of these things, your answers could be twisted around and used against you in a future tribunal.

 Because even though you know your subbies are not employees, HMRC might see it differently.
 If they look like an employee and act like an employee, then surely they are an employee, right?